 - Video from security cameras

 - Photographs of the worksite

 We have years of experience litigating complex accident cases.
 We know what it takes to build a strong case.

 How Long Do I Have to File a Lawsuit After a Worksite Accident in FL?

-You must file a lawsuit for injuries within four years.
-You have just two years to file a wrongful death case.
+You must file a lawsuit for injuries within two years.
+You also have just two years to file a wrongful death case.

 If you are filing a workers’ compensation claim, you must report your injuries to your employer within 30 days.